joshuaeh/KorgelWeb/README.md

 }
 ```

+SFTP then can be used to push, pull or sync changes between the remote and local repositories.

 ### Remote Explorer Connection

 The Remote explorer connection can help view files.
 However, the remote files cannot be edited.